sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects.md

 Revive [[http://trac.sagemath.org/sage_trac/ticket/4539|#4539]] to provide a basic interface to Plural.
 This will involve writing new parent and element classes for plural at least.

+== Multivariate GCD, factorization, etc. benchmarks ==

+Take a look at the new code in GIAC, [[http://www-fourier.ujf-grenoble.fr/~parisse/giac/benchmarks/benchmarks.html|benchmarks posted here]].
+Compare to improvements in Singular-Factory. [[MultivariateGCDBenchmarks|See here]] for more gcd benchmarks and scripts.

 = other stuff =
 == @fork decorator ==